Introduction

 Why Speed Up Video in After Effects?

-Here are some great reasons why speeding up video in After Effects is useful:
+Here are some great reasons why learning how to speed up video in After Effects is useful:

 - Create Time-Lapse Sequences: Perfect for showing the passage of time, like a sunset or construction project.